CloudI/CloudI/README.markdown

 On OSX, to run configure with the OSX ports paths, use:
 CXXFLAGS="-I/opt/local/include" LDFLAGS="-L/opt/local/lib" ./configure
-(There are currently problems compiling on OSX, these problems will be fixed soon)

 See [src/README](https://github.com/okeuday/CloudI/tree/master/src#readme) for basic build information